emmaakachukwu/email-microapi/README.md

 # Installation Using Django:
-To install all dependencies in this project, open your terminal and run:
+To install all dependencies in this project and to run locally , open your terminal and run:
 ```
 pip install -r requirements.txt

+Pipenv install
+Pipenv shell
+Python manage.py runserver
 ```

 #components: